varnish/Varnish-Book/varnish_book.rst

 **solution-purge-from-backend.vcl**

 ..
-TODO for the author: in v3, purge was called in vcl_hit and vcl_miss.
+In v3, purge was called in vcl_hit and vcl_miss.
 .. purge is not available in those subroutines in v4.
-.. should we mention something about it?

 .. include:: vcl/solution-purge-from-backend.vcl
    :literal: